mo-saeed199200/Olist-Brazilian-E-Commerce-Power-BI-Dashboard/README.md

 | Pattern | Late Shipment % > Delayed % | **Delayed % (23.12%) is nearly 2x Late Shipment % (12.33%)** |
 | Meaning | Seller delays get absorbed before reaching the customer | Even orders shipped **on time** still arrive late |

 In almost every other state (AC, PR, MG, SP...), the seller's shipping lateness is *higher* than what the customer actually experiences — meaning Olist's logistics network has real buffer built in. **Alagoas breaks that pattern entirely.** Its Delayed Orders rate is nearly **double** its Late Shipment rate, which means the failure is happening **after** the seller ships, not because of the seller.
-RR, TO, and MS show the same directional pattern on a smaller scale (see full breakdown table below).
+RR, TO, and MS show the same directional pattern on a smaller scale (see the full state-by-state breakdown, standalone Delayed/Late Shipment analysis, and the complete AL walkthrough in the section titled *"🚚 Delayed Orders & Late Shipment — Full State Breakdown"* earlier in this document).

 **So what:** Fixing AL is not about pressuring sellers to ship faster — it's about auditing the **carrier/last-mile logistics partner** operating in that region specifically.
 This is the single clearest, most actionable operational insight in the entire dataset.